veniamin-ilmer/heximal/README.md

 Basically, the two digits are glued together.
 To see what one side looks like on its own, you have to set the other side to one.

-Notice, the digit 4 contains the symbol for divisible by 2.
+Notice, the digit 4 contains the symbol for divisible by *2*.

-Notice, the digit 0 contains the symbol for divisible by 2 and 3.
+Notice, the digit 0 contains the symbol for divisible by *2* and *3*.

-Finally, notice all digits contain the symbol for divisible by 1.
+Finally, notice all digits contain the symbol for divisible by *1*.

-Hence, by looking at the symbol, it is very easy to determine if it is divisible by 2, 3, or 6.
+Hence, by looking at the symbol, it is very easy to determine if it is divisible by *2*, *3*, or *10*.

+If you want to see what any digit looks like by itself, you'd have to set the other digit to *1*.

+If you are wondering why 0 is so complicated looking, understand that this is simply implying that zero is even, and also divides 3.
+Of course 0 would divide all numbers, but from the perspective of the heximal number system, the equivalent number of *6* ends up dividing 2 and 3, so that ends up being the definition for *0*.

+Now that you know how to read it, [here is a handwritten list of numbers / symbols](heximal.jpg).

+I tried to find unicode character equivalents, I found a few here:

+### 11: ˡ
+### 22: ⫠
+### 33: 人
+### 44: ⫨
+### 55: ⩛
+### 00: 大

 ## Why do this at all?